exalearn/colmena/docs/design.rst

 specification (``method`` and ``inputs``) to an "outbound" Redis queue.
 The task request is formatted in the JSON format defined above with only the ``method``, ``inputs`` and ``time_created`` fields populated.
-The task inputs are then serialized (``time_serialize_inputs``) and send using the Redis Queue to the Method server.
+The task inputs are then serialized (``time_serialize_inputs``) and send using the Redis Queue to the task server.
 The serialization method is communicated along with the inputs.

-**Task Routing**: The method server reads the task request from the outbound queue at ``time_input_received`` and submits the task to the distributed workflow engine.
+**Task Routing**: The task server reads the task request from the outbound queue at ``time_input_received`` and submits the task to the distributed workflow engine.
-The method definitions in the Method Server denote on which resources they can run, and Parsl chooses when and to which resource to submit tasks.
+The method definitions in the task server denote on which resources they can run, and Parsl chooses when and to which resource to submit tasks.

 **Computation**: A Parsl worker starts a task at ``time_compute_started``.